Apple iPads setup guide

 Get help using your iPads

-You can contact the Education Team at Apple directly to help guide and support you so that you can maximise the use of your iPads.
+You can contact the Education Team at Apple directly to help guide and support you in making the most of your iPads.

 Email firstname.lastname@example.org using the subject “DfE - Get help with technology programme”.

-Apple also provide guidance and online events to help you use iPad features:
+Apple also provides guidance and online events to help you use iPad features: